logo

 Everest Panorama Trek Overview

-The trail falls on the Sagarmatha National Park – UNESCO world natural heritage site – which is wooded with pine and rhododendron trees and brimming of wild species of flora and fauna.
+The trail falls on the Sagarmatha National Park, UNESCO world natural heritage site which is wooded with pine and rhododendron trees and brimming of wild species of flora and fauna.

 Everest Panorama Trek Itinerary

-bed Hotel meals L/D
+duration30min bed Hotel

 Upon your arrival at Kathmandu international airport, where you will be greeted by our friendly representative and then we transfer to your pre-booked Hotel.
 Finish the check-in formalities and then go for a good rest.
 Depending upon your arrival time, you can take short walking tour around the Thamel – the bustling tourist town of Nepal.
 Thamel offers all services to tourists including world-class dining experience, Banks, Money changers, ATMs, Supermarket, Gear shop and others.
 In the later evening , we assemble you to our office for a trip briefing meeting.
 Overnight in hotel.
 If your arrival is late today, this tour and trip briefing will be shifted for tomorrow.

-bed Hotel meals B/L/D
+duration4-5 bed Hotel meals B

 Enjoy your breakfast at the Hotel.
 Then be ready for a day tour of mystic and mysterious Kathmandu valley.
 The tour places includes Pashupatinath Temple, and Boudhnath Stupa.
 Pashupatinath Temple: It is the most famous Hindu temple devoted to Lord Shiva, located in the bank of Bagmati River.
 This is one of the most significant temples for the Hindu devotees from around the world and the UNESCO cultural heritage site.
 There are numbers of occasions festivities takes place in the temple complex and the cremation of dead body in the river bank can be attraction of the day.
 Boudhanath Stupa: One of the biggest Stupas in the world in terms of height and expansion, Boudhnath is located on the ancient trade route between Kathmandu and Tibet.
 Beautifully decorated, and situated in peaceful square surrounded by shops, tour to this UNESCO heritage site will be unforgettable.
 The Stupa resembles the Mahayana philosophy.
 You finish the tour in the afternoon.
 Later, you can prepare your gear, buy some gears if you want.
 Overnight in hotel.